VirtusLab/scala-cli/website/docs/cookbooks/scala-versions.md

 sidebar_position: 2
 ---

-By default, `scala-cli` runs the latest stable Scala version.
+By default, `scala-cli` runs the latest supported scala version by ScalaCLI.
+See our list of [Supported Scala Versions](../reference/scala-versions) in ScalaCLI.

 To demonstrate how this works, here’s a universal piece of code that detects the Scala version at runtime.
 The code is a bit complicated, so we suggest that you skip reading the whole file, and just focus on what it prints: